J-A-S-M-I-N-J/movie-project/README.md

 - As things stand now, the timer doesen't end the game at all.
 This broke when fixing something else, and I haven't been able to restore it, afraid to break something else.

+- There is a minor inconvenience at the start of the game: About half of the times on Safari / Chrome the alert triggers before the page has been loaded in the back.
+  - The idea is that while you read the alert, and recieve further instructions to look at the bottom (to read rules), it actually wont load fast enough.
+  - Players then have to press OK - start the game, read the rules at the bottom, and then refresh page to get back the time lost.
+This solution is presented in the alert.
+  - FireFox does not have this issue.

+- Not really a bug, more of a disclaimer: I intended to use real snapshots / images for many of the movies, however I do not have rights for any good ones.
+  - All photos used are licensed for "creative" use, however many photos are of lower quality and not being able to find the right sizes has impacted the overall style.

 ## Deployment

 - The Site was deployed to the GitHub pages.
 The steps to deploy are as follows: